Gold Bowl: Game results

-Later events
+Legacy

 The parade and other social activities developed for the Gold Bowl survived as part of the in-season Gold Bowl Classic, created in July 1981 and first contested that October, matching Richmond's own Virginia Union against Virginia State from nearby Petersburg.
 The Gold Bowl Classic survived into the 21st century as an annual home game for Virginia Union, held at Hovey Field, its on-campus stadium, until 2007.
 The classic claimed the MEAC–CIAA Gold Bowls as part of its history, for example, branding the 2007 game as the 31st Annual Gold Bowl Classic.

 The MEAC eventually joined the other HBCU conference at the Division I-AA/FCS level, the Southwestern Athletic Conference (SWAC), in sponsoring the Heritage Bowl (1991–99) and the Celebration Bowl (2015–present).
 The CIAA eventually joined the other HBCU Division II conference, the Southern Intercollegiate Athletic Conference (SIAC), in sponsoring the Pioneer Bowl (1997–2012) and the Florida Beach Bowl (2023).